The factory doesn't need

 Chip Reference Designs

-Reference integrations for common MCU, MPU, and secure element families — a working starting point that OEMs adapt freely to fit their specific products and production environment, without being locked into any silicon vendor's flow.
+Reference integrations for common MCU, MPU, and secure element families — adaptable to OEM-specific products and production environments without locking provisioning flows to a silicon vendor.

 An architectural decision,